kixxauth/kixx-test-node/README.md

 In addition to making the test code more readable, nesting tests in describe blocks also makes the test output more informative in your console.

-__!Warning:__ Each describe block is a test block instance.
-So, although the `t` instance passed into the one block has the same API signature as another, it is a completely different instance.
+__!Warning:__ Each describe block creates a new test block instance.
+So, although the `t` instance passed into one block has the same API signature as another, it is a completely different instance.
 In practice, this fact should never bother you unless you try to assign properties to `t`.

 ### Asynchronous Setup and Teardown
 Setup and teardown can be accomplished with `t.before()` and `t.after()` blocks within a describe block.

 Setup and teardown `t.before()` and `t.after()` blocks are *always* run asychronously.
 The `done()` callback passed to each of them must be called before the configured timeout expires.
+If time expires a timeout error will be thrown, failing the test run.

 If `done()` is called with a truthy argument, it is assumed to be an error and will be considered to have failed.

 __!Important:__ It is *not* possible to test anything asychronously from within a `t.it()` block.
 This is by design.
 It forces you to put all of your asynchronous operations into `t.before()` and `t.after()` blocks and call the `done()` callback when the operation is complete.
-This results in cleaner tests which are easier to reason about and fewers bugs around asynchronous logic.
+This results in cleaner tests which are easier to reason about, introducing fewer bugs around asynchronous logic.

 ```js
 const KixxAssert = require(`kixx-assert`);